panlm/partner-lab-taiwan/hycu/index.rst

   .. figure:: https://s3.amazonaws.com/s3.nutanixworkshops.com/ts18/hycu/17.png

 .. note:: Maximum concurrent backups is a factor of how much disk throughput the backup target is capable of providing.
-Comtrade is currently developing guidance for concurrent backups based on Nutanix hardware configuration.
+HYCU is currently developing guidance for concurrent backups based on Nutanix hardware configuration.

 Configuring Backup Policies
 +++++++++++++++++++++++++++